- Good academic and disciplinary standing

-Applicants should have at least a 3.0 GPA.
-Students are highly encouraged to have completed a course focusing on Africa prior to participating in the program.
+- Students are encouraged to have completed a course focusing on Africa prior to participating in the program.

 Fields of Study

-Students take an intensive Twi language course (TWIL 1001 ACGH) during the first half of the semester along with a minimum of four University courses, at least one of which should focuse on Ghana or West Africa.
+Students take an intensive Twi language course (TWIL 1001 ACGH) during the first half of the semester at the CIEE Center, and four University courses, at least one of which should focus on Ghana or West Africa.

 The minimum passing grade for this program is: 40%